sahad-mk/SH.an/README.md

                         go build shan.go (will create executable 'shan')

-          • Then you can run the executable:
+          • Then run the executable:

                            ./shan

 ## Usage